 - Running expenses

-Utility bills (i.e. electricity, water, and gas), internet, home phones, mobile phones, declining value of plant equipment along with furniture and computers, cost of repairs to furniture and equipment or computers
+Utility bills (i.e. electricity, water, and gas), internet, home phones, mobile phones, the declining value of plant equipment along with furniture and computers, cost of repairs to furniture and equipment or computers.

 - Motor vehicle trips